asreview/asreview/docs/source/server/installation.rst

    repository as a starting point.

 5. Change the secrets in the `asreview_config.toml` file.
-The secrets are used to encrypt sensitive data, such password salt and the session key.
+The secrets are used to encrypt sensitive data, such as password salt and the session key.
 You can use the `openssl` command to generate a random secret key:

    .. code-block:: none

       openssl rand -hex 32

 SSL Configuration
 -----------------